oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 <img width="798" alt="Screen Shot 2022-07-25 at 21 07 41" src="https://user-images.githubusercontent.com/59098085/180895306-f0031c59-123a-4d94-8aab-1103a341e9c7.png">

 #### 📌 C8: Write a query to get a list of companies from the COMPANY table, which includes the following columns.
-Please define the appropriate aliases so that the columns are shown in the results as mentioned here.
+Please define the appropriate aliases so that the columns are shown in the results as mentioned here:

 COMPANY_NAME